Your security is very important to us

 - install anti-virus, anti-spyware, firewall and anti-spam security software and keep them up to date;

 - run regular scans of your computer for viruses;

 - keep your operating system up to date;

 - only download files from trusted websites; and

 - keep your internet browser up to date.

 Protect against scams and hoaxes

-There are many different types of scams and hoaxes including email, phone, advance payment, investment and ones where scammers pretend to be government departments.
+There are many different types of scams and hoaxes; some include, email, phone, advance payment and investment.
 In these cases scammers pretend to be government departments.
-These third-party run scams maliciously gather personal information for their own use.
+These third-party run scams are designed to maliciously gather personal information for their own use.

 It is important you protect your User Account information.
 The Department of Defence will never send you an email or SMS asking for your email address or password.